DannyBen/mister_bin/README.md

 2. One or more subcommand files.
 These files use the DSL, and will usually be placed in your `lib/<your gem>/commands` folder.

+WHen executing the commands, you can use only the first letters of the command name.
+Mister Bin will search for the command that starts with your input, and if it finds one and one only, it will execute it.
+For example, if you have a `server` command, you can execute it with `yourapp s` if it is the only command that starts with an `s`.

 Creating the Main Executable